 Overall, Dynamaid currently has 35 joints, which can be accessed from the main computer via USB.
 The robot is powered by Kokam 5Ah Lithium polymer cells, which last for about 30min of operation.
+Further details on the hardware design of Dynamaid can be found in [1].

-3 BEHAVIOR CONTROL ARCHITECTURE
+III.
+BEHAVIOR CONTROL ARCHITECTURE

 Domestic service tasks require highly complex coordination of actuation and sensing.
 Thus, for successful system integration, a structured approach to behavior design is mandatory.

 Dynamaid's autonomous behavior is generated in a modular multi-threaded control architecture.
-We employ the inter process communication infrastructure of the Player/Stage project [1].
+We employ the inter process communication infrastructure of the Player/Stage project [2].
 The control modules are organized in four layers as shown in Fig. 4.